jinudaniel/emerald/_posts/2018-01-07-neural-network-scratch.md

 {% endhighlight %}

 #### Back propagation
 Error is calculated between the expected outputs and the outputs forward propagated from the network.
 These errors are then propagated backward through the network from the output layer to the hidden layer, updating weights as they go.
 We will use Gradient Descent algorithm to accomplish this.
-We dont derive the maths behind this which will involve a fair amount of calculus but an excellent explanation is provided [here](http://colah.github.io/posts/2015-08-Backprop/){:target="_blank"}
+We won't derive the maths behind this which will involve a fair amount of calculus but an excellent explanation is provided [here](http://colah.github.io/posts/2015-08-Backprop/){:target="_blank"}

 {% highlight python linenos %}
 def backward_propagation(parameters, cache, X, Y):